If the Experiment settings window is not open, click in the experiments controls.

-- Ignore straight routes — [active only if Straight
+- Ignore straight routes — [use it only if Straight

-in the Paths table is disabled] defines if the experiment considers straight routes or ignores them.
+is disabled in the Paths table] defines if the experiment considers straight routes or ignores them.

 - Exact demand — [selected by default] — no deviation is allowed.
 The down and up penalties will be applied instantly on violating the specified demand.